 School based apprenticeships, and traineeships combine practical work with structured learning and lead to a nationally recognised qualification.
-They provide apprentices with the necessary job experience to get the career they want.
-Apprenticeships are available in over 500 occupations in an increasing range of industries.
-Some apprenticeships can be started while still at school and form part of a student's Year 12 Certificate.
+Apprenticeships and Traineeships are available in over 500 occupations in an increasing range of industries.
+SBATS are started while still at school and form part of a student's Higher School Certificate (HSC).

-A School Based Apprenticeship/Traineeship (SBAT) involves the employment of a young person who is undertaking a traineeship part-time while still attending school or college and enrolled in a program leading to a senior certificate.
+A School Based Apprenticeship/Traineeship (SBAT) involves the employment of a young person who is undertaking a traineeship part-time while still attending school and enrolled in a course that is included in their pattern of study for the HSC qualification.